Obituaries for the week of November 8, 2017

 Mrs. Tedder is survived by three sons, Ray Tedder of Century, Rickey (Tina) Tedder of Walnut Hill, Fla. and Kenny (Lisa) Tedder of Jay; two daughters, Jackie Lambert of Century and Tina Money of Port St. Joe, Fla.; thirteen grandchildren and fifteen great-grandchildren.

-Funeral services will be held Monday, November 6, 2017 at 10 a.m. at Petty-Eastside Chapel Funeral Home with Rev. Joe Lee officiating.
-Burial will follow at the Byrneville Methodist Cemetery.
+Funeral services were held Monday, November 6, 2017 at 10 a.m. at Petty-Eastside Chapel Funeral Home with Rev. Joe Lee officiating.
+Burial followed at the Byrneville Methodist Cemetery.

-The family will receive friends Sunday, November 5, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Sunday, November 5, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Travis Tedder, Aaron Money, Rickey Tedder, Dillon Tedder, Ryan Caldwell and Kevin Dixon.
+Pallbearers were Travis Tedder, Aaron Money, Rickey Tedder, Dillon Tedder, Ryan Caldwell and Kevin Dixon.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.